alexgdebeer/GeothermalEnsembleMethods/README.md

  - Update NZGW code and slides.
  - Finish writing README (add some notes on the various algorithms, other implementations, etc).
  - Make a Python environment for this repository?
+ - Change slice model to Model2D and channel model to Model3D